praekeltfoundation/rp-sidekick/docs/apps/transferto.md

 - `BuyAirtimeTakeAction`: this endpoint allows the user to
     - purchase airtime for a particular msisdn
-    - [optional] update a rapidpro contact's fields based on the response
+    - (optional) update a rapidpro contact's fields based on the response
+    - (optional) start the participant on another rapidpro flow, if the request to TransferTo was successful
-    - [optional] start the participant on another rapidpro flow, once the task has been completed.
+    - (optional) start the participant on another rapidpro flow, if the request to TransferTo failed or was rejected

     !
 Note that the 'from' argument should not be longer than 15 characters as TransferTo will truncate the characters in the SMS that it sends.